38007657/F25-COP2671-0T1-38007657/Projects/Final Project/MyFinalProject/README.md

 ### Starting a New Game

 When you first launch the game, you'll see the main menu with several options:
-- **New Game**: Start fresh with starting resources and a clean farm
+- **New Game**: Start fresh with default resources and a clean farm
 - **Continue**: Resume from your most recent save (if available)
 - **Load Game**: Choose from multiple saved games
 - **Quit**: Exit the game